Lessons You’ll learn

 Pacific Harbour:

-Pacific Harbour is located on Viti Levu’s southern coast, two and a half hours from Nadi and one hour from Suva.
+Pacific Harbour is located on Viti Levu’s southern coast, three hours drive from Nadi and one hour from Suva.

 Beqa: